basant-karki/blockchain-learning/Basic-of-Blockchain/What is Altcoins? Altcoin Examples.md

 Some examples of popular altcoins include:

-   1.Ethereum (ETH): A decentralized blockchain platform that enables smart contracts and decentralized applications (DApps).
+   1. Ethereum (ETH): A decentralized blockchain platform that enables smart contracts and decentralized applications (DApps).

    2. Litecoin (LTC): A peer-to-peer cryptocurrency that is designed to be faster and more efficient than Bitcoin.